Esther A. Hopkins

-Esther Arvilla Hopkins (née Harrison; September 18, 1926 – May 19, 2021) was an American chemist and environmental attorney.
-Hopkins was best known for her career as a biophysicist and research chemist at American Cyanamid along with research in the Polaroid Corp Emulsion Coating and Analysis Laboratory.
-She also pursued a career working as an attorney with the Massachusetts Department of Environmental Protection (DEP) following her time as a chemist.
+Esther Arvilla Hopkins (née Harrison; September 18, 1926 – May 19, 2021) was an American chemist, environmental attorney and politician.
+Hopkins was best known for her career as a biophysicist and research chemist at American Cyanamid along with research in the Polaroid Corp Emulsion Coating and Analysis Laboratory, becoming a Fellow of the American Chemical Society in 2011.
+She also pursued a career working as an attorney with the Massachusetts Department of Environmental Protection (DEP), then becoming the first African-American woman elected to office in Framingham, Massachusetts.

 Early life and family

 Esther Arvilla Harrison was born on September 18, 1926, in Stamford, Connecticut, to Esther Small and George Burgess Harrison.
 Her mother migrated from Society Hill, South Carolina, to New Rochelle, New York, at the age of 12 (1901) to move north and work as a maid for a New Rochelle family.
 Small was the first member of her family fully freed from slavery.
 She was also the first member of her family to graduate from high school and to own a home.
 While working as a chauffeur in Stamford, Connecticut, she married George Burgess Harrison, who was also employed as a chauffeur.
 George was raised in East Orange, New Jersey, where he attended high school, but dropped out to work as a janitor and chauffeur.
 Esther Harrison was born in 1926 and along with two brothers, one older and one younger.
 The Harrison family battled poverty, but Esther spent most of her time at the public library and the Stamford theater.
 Her parents also provided her with piano lessons even when facing financial adversity.
 Throughout middle and high school, Esther played the piano at her church and was president of the Young Women's Christian Association (YWCA).